kanikarphan/ellipsis/README.md

 $(element).ellipsis();
 ```

 To ellipsis a paragraph, a class is needed to indicate it is multiline.
 The default class is `multiline`, this can be change through the plugin option.
+Height or max height is required for multiple lines to set line limit.
+Single line ellipsis require a width to be define.

 ## Plugin options
 <table>